spacetelescope/style-guides/guides/python.md

 * Inline comments should always be full sentences.

+* Inline comments should not replace documentation - if it's getting complicated enough to need several lines, it should probably be in the docstrings

 ### Docstrings

-Docstrings are recommended to follow the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) convention.
+Docstrings are strongly recommended to follow the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) convention.
 All functions and classes should have a docstring that explicitly states what it does, what the input parameters are, and what it returns.

-### Package Documentation
+### Narrative Documentation

 Package documnentation should be built using [Sphinx](http://www.sphinx-doc.org/en/master/index.html) and recommended to be in [Restructured Text](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#explicit-markup)

+Notebooks can be used as part of the documentation.
+These can be included in the automatically built documentation.

 ## Testing Conventions